-Downsizing.
-What exactly does it mean?
-Less house, fewer bills, less stuff?
+Downsizing — what exactly does it mean?
+Smaller house, fewer bills, less stuff?
 Yes, yes and yes.

-Many think of downsizing as moving to a smaller house after the kids have grown and gone.
+Many think of downsizing as moving to a more compact house after the kids have grown and gone.
 And it is.
 But let’s not stop there.
 Downsizing makes sense in other ways, too.

 Following are other areas of life where downsizing can yield serious financial savings, not to mention save you time and stress.